bartholdbos/livechat/README.md

 # livechat
-utomatic Non Accepting on end of shift
+Automatic Non Accepting on end of shift